salkuadrat/lucifer/README.md

 ## Templating

-Lucifer provides default templating with `Mustache` engine.
-It uses a package [`mustache_template`](https://pub.dev/packages/mustache_template) that's implemented from the [official mustache spec](https://mustache.github.io/).
+Lucifer provides a default templating by utilizing the `Mustache` engine.

+It uses a [`mustache_template`](https://pub.dev/packages/mustache_template) package which is implemented from the [official mustache spec](https://mustache.github.io/).

-By default, to keep the core framework light-weight, lucifer doesn't attach any template engine to your app.
-To use the `mustache` middleware, you need to apply it first.
+As usual, to keep the core framework stays lightweight, lucifer doesn't attach any template engine to your default application.

+To use the `mustache` templating engine, you may apply it first like so:

 ```dart
 final app = App();